centreborelli/s2p/README.md

 This code implements a stereo pipeline which produces elevation models from images taken by high resolution optical satellites such as Pléiades, Worldiew QuickBird, Spot or Ikonos.
-It generates automatically digital elevation models from stereo pairs (two images) or tri-stereo sets (three images).
+It generates automatically 3D point clouds and digital surface models from stereo pairs (two images) or tri-stereo sets (three images).

-UPDATE: tri-stereo is currently *not supported*

 The main language is Python, although several operations are handled by binaries written in C.

 The pipeline is implemented in the file `s2p.py`.
-The `s2p` module can be used to produce elevation models and 3D point clouds from arbitrarily large regions of interest or from complete images.
+The `s2p` module can be used to produce surface models and 3D point clouds from arbitrarily large regions of interest or from complete images.
 If needed, it cuts the region of interest in several small tiles and process them in parallel.